gomlfx/gomlfx.github.io/aboutme.md

 ---
 ### Education

   My name is Mike Smith.
 I studied Electronic Engineering, then Computer Science from 1993 to 1999.
 I have been a forex trader since 2001.
 I was an international high school math teacher from 2008 to 2018.
 And a teacher in various public/private high schools and unversities from 2001 to 2007 in China, Japan, and Taiwan.
 I attended ggu.edu, which time coexists on the same block with frbsf.org.
-I believe this is why I remain so sternly interested in currency values. <a href="https://www.linkedin.com/in/mike-smith-0461a2137/">https://www.linkedin.com/in/mike-smith-0461a2137/</a>
+I believe this is why I remain so sternly interested in currency values.

 ### Passion